lufeng76/dbt-demo2/README.md

     --image-version composer-2.4.6-airflow-2.6.3
 ```

-Upload `dbt_dag.py` to the DAGs folder in the instance, and then manually trigger the
+Upload `dbt_dag.py` to the DAGs folder in the instance, and then manually trigger the DAG

 ## CI/CD pipeline
 Cloud Build uses build triggers to enable CI/CD automation.
 You can configure triggers to listen for incoming events, such as when a new commit is pushed to a repository or when a pull request is initiated, and then automatically execute a build when new events come in.